-Kiev, Ukraine… September 1941 – Mariya had married a Jewish man, Igor Sklyanski.
+Kyiv, Ukraine… September 1941 – Mariya had married a Jewish man, Igor Sklyanski.
 They had two children, four-year-old Aleksander and two-year-old Georgiy.
 By Nazi racial law, the children were considered Jewish.
-Igor was serving in the Soviet army and was not in Kiev when the Germans occupied the city on September 19, 1941.
+Igor was serving in the Soviet army and was not in Kyiv when the Germans occupied the city on September 19, 1941.

 The presence of the two boys was discovered by their neighbor, Yevgenia Bobovik, a widow with two children, Viktor and Olena.
 The Bobovik family offered to help Malvina with Aleksander and Georgiy.
 They dug a tunnel connecting Malvina’s cellar with their own.

 During raids, Aleksander and Georgiy would remain in the cellar passageway where Olena would stay to keep them quiet.
 In November 1942, neighbors informed the police that there were children living in Malvina’s apartment.
 Yevgenia was summoned to the police station and was questioned about Malvina and Mariya.
 Yevgenia said that her neighbor was a Lithuanian woman living with her daughter and she never saw any children.
 From then on, the families were very careful to keep the two young boys hidden and as quiet as possible.